thomaswiemann/thomaswiemann.github.io/_posts/2021-11-13-Computing-Cluster-VS-Code.md

 When your connecting to the computing cluster in the above manner, you are using the Secure Shell (SSH) protocol.
 It is a widely used  tool that provides users with a secure channel to a remote host.
 A key feature is its use of cryptogrphic keys to authenticate users for access to the remote server.
 We've not yet made explicit use of these keys and instead used password-based authentication.
 To connect to a compute node, however, setting up our SSH keys appropriately is a necessary step.

-If you don't yet have a public SSH key for your local machine (you may already be using one for publishing code on GitHub, for example), you need to intialize one.
-The process of doing so differes across operating systems.
+If you don't yet have a public SSH key for your local machine (you may already be using one for publishing code on GitHub, for example), you need to initialize one.
+The process of doing so differs across operating systems.
 If you are using Windows, install the SSH client [PuTTY](https://www.ssh.com/academy/ssh/putty/windows/install) and follow  [these instructions](https://www.ssh.com/academy/ssh/putty/windows/puttygen).
 Linux and Mac systems typically come with an SSH client preinstalled.
 Simply run the command ``ssh-keygen``, which will store the keys in the ``~/.ssh`` folder.

 Once you have a public SSH key (on Linux/Mac: ``~/.ssh/id_rsa.pub``), copy it to the set of _authorized keys_ on the computing cluster.
 Since you've already connected to the cluster in the previous step, simply navigate to the ``/.ssh`` folder on the computing cluster from within VS Code and paste the content of your public key (from your local machine) to a new line of the file ``~/.ssh/authorized_keys`` (on the computing cluster).
 Double-check that the key you pasted begins with ``ssh-rsa``.